jingquanalex/workshop_threejs_2021/readme.md

 scene.add(directionalLight);
 ```

 The first light object `AmbientLight` is a constant, global light, with parameters defining a white color and an intensity value of 0.2.
-It uniformly lights an object in all directions, providing a rough estimation of all incoming light rays that hit the surface of the object.
+It uniformly lights object from all directions, providing a rough estimation of global incoming light hitting the surface of the object.

 The second light object `DirectionalLight` imitates an infinitely faraway light source, with parameters defining a white color and an intensity value of 1.
-The direction of the light vector is defined by the position of the object, which is set to (1, 1, 1).
-This light vector defines the direction of light rays hitting the surface of an object, and is used in many shading equations to compute the reflected color value at the particular surface.
+The direction of the light vector is defined by the position of the light object, which is set to (1, 1, 1).
+This light vector defines the direction of light rays hitting the surface of a mesh, and is used in many shading equations to compute the light intensity value at a particular mesh surface.

 > ![figure](/media/docs/p4.png)
 > Source: https://learnopengl.com/Lighting/Light-casters

-- We also visualize where the direction light is pointing by adding a `DirectionalLightHelper` with a size value of 0.2:
+- We can also visualize the direction vector of the `DirectionalLight` object by adding a `DirectionalLightHelper` with a size value of 0.2:

 ```javascript
 // Create a helper object to visualize the directional light